FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 ### User Information

-As all data are associated with the corresponding users, uploads, entries, datasets, etc. are connected to a user node.
+All data are associated with the corresponding users, uploads, entries, datasets, etc. are connected to a user node.
 Accordingly, the special token `users` can be used to fetch user information.
 Just like uploads and entries, a user ID needs to be specified.